Canon 1D vs SX60

 Review summary: Canon 1D vs SX60

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Canon SX60?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D: